ToshioCP/Gtk4-tutorial/gfm/sec31.md

 expression = gtk_property_expression_new (GTK_TYPE_LABEL, another_expression, "label");
 ~~~

-If `expression` is evaluated, the second parameter `another_expression` is evaluated in advance.
+If `expression` is evaluated, its second parameter `another_expression` is evaluated first in the evaluation process.
 The value of `another_expression` is the `label` (GtkLabel instance).
-Then, `expression` looks up "label" property of the label and the evaluation results in "Hello".
+Then, `expression` looks up `label` property of the label and the evaluation results in "Hello".

-In the example above, the second argument of `gtk_property_expression_new` is another expression.
+In the example above, the second argument of `gtk_property_expression_new` is `another_expression`.
 But the second argument can be NULL.
 If it is NULL, `this` instance is used instead.
 `this` is given by `gtk_expression_evaluate` function.

-There's a simple program `exp_property_simple.c` in `src/expression` directory.
+There's a simple program `exp_property_simple.c` in `/src/expression` directory.

 ```c
 #include <gtk/gtk.h>